Shiree0121/Coding-Love-and-War-blog/README.md

 # Testing

 Unfortunately, to access the site you must first confirm that you’re happy to proceed, as most browsers currently flag it as a potential phishing site.
-This is despite me submitting an explanation that the site is safe and is being used for educational purposes only I believe their maybe an issue with the name.
+This is despite me submitting an explanation that the site is safe and is being used for educational purposes.
+I believe their maybe an issue with the name.

 ### Manual Testing
 The site was tested on the following browsers for compatibility: